MrGray007/Agentic_DocPro/README.md

 6. **Performance Reporting** – Provides step-wise latency, model evaluation metrics, and insights into best-performing models.

 ---
+---
+## ⚠️ Important Notice

+**Current version only works for:**
+- ✅ Invoices
+- ✅ Contracts
+- ✅ Resumes

+❌ Other document types are not fully supported yet.
+---
+---

 ## 🧰 Tech Stack